ashburndev/bookstore405web/README.md

 ```

 Afer installing the two versions of the Oracle Java JDK (8u261 and 11.0.9), Grails 4.0.5, and the JetBrains IntelliJ IDEA, I used the command line to build
 the simple "bookstore405web" web application and test it with the Firefox web browser (at URL http://localhost:8080).
-For this initial work I used the Java 8u261 JDK.
+For this initial work I used the Oracle Java 8u261 JDK.

 ```
 Microsoft Windows [Version 10.0.19042.630]